Peach Ice Cream Recipe

 • For the peach ice cream: Mix together milk, whipping cream, sugar, maple syrup, salt and vanilla extract.
 Pour into the insert of ice cream maker and make according to ice cream maker instructions.

-• Once ice cream is almost ready, add chopped peaches along with any juices from the pan with the peaches.
+• Add the peaches and finish: Once ice cream is almost ready, add chopped peaches along with any juices from the pan with the peaches.
 Continue making ice cream until it has completely made.

 • To serve: Serve immediately for softserve ice cream or place in an airtight container and place in freezer for a few hours or overnight for a firmer ice cream.